British lawmakers approve post-Brexit trade deal with EU

 He said Britain would now “trade and cooperate with our European neighbors on the closest terms of friendship and goodwill, whilst retaining sovereign control of our laws and our national destiny.”

 Some lawmakers grumbled about being given only five hours in Parliament to scrutinize a 1,200-page deal that will mean profound changes for Britain’s economy and society.
-But it is highly likely to get backing from the House of Commons, where Johnson’s Conservative Party has a large majority.
+But support among legislators —- most of whom debated and voted from home because of virus restrictions — was overwhelming, if not always enthusiastic.

-The party’s powerful euroskeptic wing, which fought for years for the seemingly longshot goal of taking Britain out of the EU, has backed the deal.
+The powerful euroskeptic wing of Johnson’s Conservative Party, which fought for years for the seemingly longshot goal of taking Britain out of the EU, gave its backing to the deal.

-The strongly pro-EU Scottish National Party and Liberal Democrats voted against the bill.
+The strongly pro-EU Scottish National Party and Liberal Democrats and Northern Ireland’s Democratic Unionist Party voted against.
 But the main opposition Labour Party, which had sought a closer relationship with the bloc, said it would vote for the agreement because even a thin deal was better than a chaotic no-deal rupture.

 “We have only one day before the end of the transition period, and it’s the only deal that we have,” said Labour leader Keir Starmer.
 “It’s a basis to build on in the years to come.”